-- Once the land required is identified, it is classified as either government land or encroached land and/or private land based on ownership status - The project announces a cut-off date as the Baseline Socio-Economic survey date for identification of affected people. - The project will identify the encroachers and titleholders as per the ownership status with the help of community members and relevant documents. - Based on this information the Project proponents will arrive at the total number of AFs/ APs
+- Once the land required is identified, it is classified as either government land or encroached land and/or private land based on ownership status - The project announces a cut-off date as the Baseline Socio-Economic survey date for identification of affected people. - The project will identify the encroachers and titleholders as per the ownership status with the help of community members and relevant documents. - Based on this information Project proponents will arrive at the total number of AFs/ APs on land and various productive assets including wages.

-A detailed census based socio-economic survey will be conducted and extensive consultations will be held with the AFs/ APs.
-Each target community will be identified and differentiated on the basis of their source and level of income.
-The survey will focus on land and various productive assets including wages.
 This information will be used to determine the nature and extent of livelihood support/assistance (over and above the provision made for compensation) required to restore adequate income levels.
 All these measures will be taken only after consulting the affected families and wider community.
 This approach will help the project in achieving its objective of ensuring that no affected household becomes poorer with the intervention.

+A detailed census based socio-economic survey will be conducted and extensive consultations will be held with the AFs/ APs.
+Each target community will be identified and differentiated on the basis of their source and level of income.
+The survey will focus